blox-dev/CarcassonneAR/docs/state_of_the_art/README.md

 - #### MediaPipe

 MediaPipe offers cross-platform, customizable ML solutions for live and streaming media.
 ML solutions in MediaPipe include: face detection, face mesh, hair segmentation, object detection, box tracking, instant motion tracking and many more.

+We may use MediaPipe in order to identify hand movement, grabbing and placing of game components.

 ![mediap](https://www.slashgear.com/wp-content/uploads/2019/08/google-mediapipe.jpg)